 The 2010 Consent Decree was amended on March 27, 2012.
 This amendment modified the 2010 Consent Decree to substitute construction of a Kaneohe-Kailua gravity tunnel and an associated influent pump station for the construction of a new force main between the City's Kaneohe pump station and its Kailua treatment plant and to eliminate requirements to proceed with and maintain storage projects in Kaneohe and Kailua.
 This amendment also allowed for non-material time extensions and modifications on projects under the 2010 Consent Decree by written agreement with the U.S. Department of Justice, the State, and the City.
 On July 15, 2020, the U.S. Department of Justice, the State, and the City entered into an agreement to extend the completion of the single remaining collection system project, SI-CS-10, to August 31, 2021.
-The City is on track to meet this deadline.
+The U.S. Department of Justice, the State, and the City are negotiating a second agreement to extend the completion of project SI-CS-10, as a result of an unforeseeable issue encountered during construction.
+When the agreement is finalized, the deadline for completion will be May 31, 2022.
+The City does not anticipate any problem meeting this new deadline.